UND is actively monitoring the coronavirus pandemic, also known as COVID-19. Learn more about UND's Smart Restart plan at blogs.UND.edu/coronavirus.

 The Parking office will remain open Monday through Friday, with limited staffing from 8 a.m. to 4:30 p.m.
 Customers are encouraged to call or email with questions, concerns or transactions that they have before coming to the office as all building doors are locked.
 If needed, we can set up a convenient time to meet.

-All Spring and Summer Commencement ceremonies are canceled.
-Eligible graduates for General, Law and Medicine ceremonies are invited to participate at a later Commencement.
+Summer Commencement will be conducted virtually.
+Eligible graduates are invited to participate at a later Commencement.
 The University also intends to work with students on alternative ways to celebrate their graduation achievements while maintaining social distancing.
-Virtual ceremonies have been posted for the spring semester.

 This bill had two intents: 1) to target dollars to students who are most at risk financially, so they used the number of Pell grant recipients to determine what dollars went where, and 2) since one of the challenges in many institutions was the shift to online education, they targeted the dollars to the institutions that had to make more of a shift to online.
 UND was doing more online instruction than NDSU.
 The percentage according to the federal government was 26% at UND purely online and only 11% at NDSU.
 Thus NDUS received more CARES funding.